luthfiraditya/Ecommerce-Recommendation-System/README.md

 Using an ecommerce dataset, this recommendation system was created that recommends to users which product they will like.

 ### Methodology
-We will try all the model based that available in surprise library such as SVD, NMF, Slope one etc. And choose the bers perfomance method.
+We will try all the model based that available in surprise library such as SVD, NMF, Slope one etc. And choose the best performance method.

 I also using MLflow to tracking the experiment.
 You can read the full tutorial [here](https://medium.com/@luthfirdty/reproducible-data-science-experiment-using-mlflow-6f2f6e1baa8c)